spencer-shadley/completed-class/class-content/25-Power-Packs/Django/README.md

 ### Lesson 1

-1. Open up your `Lesson-1` folder and find `PythonDjango-Installation-Instructions.md`.
+1. Open up your `Lesson-1` directory and find `PythonDjango-Installation-Instructions.md`.
 2. Install Python and Django on your machine.
-3. Open `Activities` folder in your text editor of choice.
+3. Open `Activities` directory in your text editor of choice.
 4. Open [Python/Django Lesson 1](https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=adfa2186-6880-4dae-ae21-a8c50188a7c5) and start coding along!
 5. When the instructor announces it's time for an activity, pause the video and work through it solo.
 6. Once you've spent the allotted time on the activity, fast forward the video to the activity review.